Diabetes Diet Logo

 Fruit has a low Glycaemic Index (GI) and Glycaemic load (GL), and doesn't raise blood glucose much.
 Thus is looks like a good form of carbohydrate food for diabetics.

-However, this is deceptive as its sugar, fructose, is much worse than glucose for glycating haemoglobin and increasing the the risk of cardiovascular disease.
+However, this is deceptive as fruit sugar, fructose, is much worse than glucose for glycating haemoglobin and increasing the the risk of cardiovascular disease.

 The following quantities of fruit will give 10g of carbohydrate (raw weights):